-Main 68K Overclock let you adjust the speed of the MC68000 CPU used in Genesis / Mega Drive hardware up to 3x the original speed (OFF meaning the CPU is emulated at is original speed).
-Increasing the emulated CPU speed can improve the animation speed in some games but can also cause games to crash so this option should be used cautiously.
+Main 68K Overclock let you adjust the speed of the MC68000 CPU used in Genesis / Mega Drive hardware up to 7x the original speed (OFF meaning the CPU is emulated at is original speed).
 This option has no effect unless Mega Drive / Genesis hardware is emulated.

-Sub 68K Overclock let you adjust the speed of the MC68000 CPU used in Sega CD / Mega-CD hardware up to 3x the original speed (OFF meaning the CPU is emulated at is original speed).
-Increasing the emulated CPU speed can improve the animation speed in some games but can also cause games to crash so this option should be used cautiously.
+Sub 68K Overclock let you adjust the speed of the MC68000 CPU used in Sega CD / Mega-CD hardware up to 4x the original speed (OFF meaning the CPU is emulated at is original speed).
 This option has no effect unless Sega CD / Mega -CD hardware is emulated.

-Z80 Overclock let you adjust the speed of the Z80 CPU used in SG-1000, Master System, Game Gear and Genesis / Mega Drive hardware up to 3x the original speed (OFF meaning the CPU is emulated at is original speed).
-Increasing the emulated CPU speed can improve the animation speed in some games but can also cause games to crash so this option should be used cautiously.
+Z80 Overclock let you adjust the speed of the Z80 CPU used in SG-1000, Master System, Game Gear and Genesis / Mega Drive hardware up to 15x the original speed (OFF meaning the CPU is emulated at is original speed).

+Warning: Increasing the emulated CPU speeds can improve the animation speed in some games but can also cause games to crash or result in too much processing overhead if set too high, causing the emulator not being able to reach full framerate, so this option should be used cautiously.